Sitka, Alaska: Russian America

 Gajaa Héen (Old Sitka), c.
 1827.
 The new Russian palisade atop "Castle Hill" (Noow Tlein) that surrounded the Governor's Residence had three watchtowers, armed with 32 cannons, for defense against Tlingit attacks.

 Russian explorers settled Old Sitka in 1799, naming it the Fort of Archangel Michael (форт Архангела Михаила).
 The governor of Russian America, Alexander Baranov, arrived under the auspices of the Russian-American Company, a colonial trading company chartered by Russian emperor Paul I. In June 1802, Tlingit warriors destroyed the original settlement, killing many of the Russians, with only a few managing to escape.
 Baranov was forced to levy 10,000 rubles in ransom to Captain Barber of the British sailing ship Unicorn for the safe return of the surviving settlers.

 Baranov returned to Sitka in August 1804 with a large force, including Yuri Lisyansky's Neva.
 The ship bombarded the Tlingit fortification on the 20th but was not able to cause significant damage.
 The Russians then launched an attack on the fort and were repelled.
 Following two days of bombardment, the Tlingit "hung out a white flag" on the 22nd, deserting the fort on the 26th.

 Following their victory at the Battle of Sitka in October 1804, the Russians established the settlement called New Archangel, named after Arkhangelsk.
 As a permanent settlement, New Archangel became the largest city in the region.
 The Tlingit re-established their fort on the Chatham Strait side of Peril Strait to enforce a trade embargo with the Russian establishment.
-In 1808, with Baranov still governor, Sitka was designated the capital of Russian America.
+In 1808, with Baranov still governor, Sitka became the informal capital of Russian America.